tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/常规集成（无 UI 库）/离线推送/离线推送（iOS）/离线推送（iOS SDK）_intl_en.md

 ### Implementing APNs push on the client

 To enable a client to receive APNs push messages, complete the following steps.
-For more detailed instructions, see the [video of IM SDK offline push for iOS](https://cloud.tencent.com/edu/learning/learn-1059-1112).

 #### Requesting DeviceToken from the Apple backend